lytics/grid/grid.v3/README.md

 ## Example Actor, Part 3
 Each actor receives a context as a parameter in its `Act` method.
 That context is created by the peer that started the actor.
-The context contains several useful values which an be extracted using the `Context*` functions.
+The context contains several useful values, they can be extracted using the `Context*` functions.

 ```go
 func (a *worker) Act(c context.Context) {